Alpha Delta Phi: Chapters

 In 2024, the fraternity had 33 active chapters and 2 colonies.
 Its regional alumni organization, the Midwest Association of Alpha Delta Phi, is more than 125 years old.
-Alpha Delta Phi chapter at Hamilton College is the third oldest continuously operating chapter in the North American Fraternity System and the second oldest Alpha chapter.
+Alpha Delta Phi chapter at Hamilton College is the third-oldest continuously operating chapter in the North American Fraternity System and the second oldest Alpha chapter.

 At Yale University, it was mostly brothers of Alpha Delta Phi who were invited to join the university's top-ranked senior society Skull and Bones.

-Students at Harvard formed a chapter of Alpha Delta Phi but disaffiliated to form the independent final club, the A.D.
+Students at Harvard formed a chapter of Alpha Delta Phi in 1836, but disaffiliated to form the independent final club, the A.D. in 1865.
+An Alpha Delta Phi chapter was restarted at Harvard in 1879, but again disaffiliated in 1906.

 Alpha Delta Phi's Dartmouth College chapter was the inspiration for National Lampoon's Animal House.
 The movie was co-written by Chris Miller and Doug Kenney.
 The chapter was affiliated with Alpha Delta Phi from 1846 until 1969, when it broke away from the national organization and formed an independent one, Alpha Delta.